domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 Less fussin', mo' tussin.

 News flash: The to-do list will never get shorter.
 Get used to it.
+Also, the more you know, the less you know.